writethedocs/www/docs/conf/portland/2022/news/welcome.rst

 Want to find out what's happening with the conference, or enjoy our monthly global community newsletter?
-Sign up to one or more of our `mailing lists <https://www.writethedocs.org/conf/portland/2022/mailing-list/>`_.
+Sign up to one or more of our `mailing lists <https://www.writethedocs.org/conf/{{ shortcode }}/{{ year }}/mailing-list/>`_.
 Your information will never be shared with any third-parties, and you can unsubscribe at any time.

 Want to connect with other documentarians in real-time?
 Join our `Slack <https://www.writethedocs.org/slack/>`_.